bitsofinfo/powershell-command-executor-ui/README.md

 3. [Follow these instructions next](https://github.com/bitsofinfo/powershell-command-executor).
 Specifically you need to setup your stored encrypted credentials.

-4. Open `routes/index.js` and edit the `require` paths (specifically the path to where powershell-command-executor was cloned) and `initCommands` paths as appropriate for your local setup (i.e. paths to the encrypted credentials, secret key and decrypt routines described in item 3 above)
+4. Open `routes/index.js` and edit the `require` paths (specifically the path to where powershell-command-executor was cloned) and special path variables at the top, as appropriate for your local setup (i.e. paths to the encrypted credentials, secret key and decrypt routines described in item 3 above)

 5. Run `node bin\www`